Five from Finland

-“The knowhow we have accumulated during more than 35 years, for example on radio and antenna technologies and embedded software, has helped numerous companies all over the world in the development of innovative solutions,” said Tommi Kangas, senior vice president for connectivity solutions.
+“The knowhow we have accumulated during more than 35 years, for example on radio and antenna technologies and embedded software, has helped numerous companies all over the world in the development of innovative solutions,” said Tommi Kangas, former senior vice president for connectivity solutions.
 “We help our customers in all stages of product development, from technology consulting and concept strategy to turnkey product and service development.”

 With offices in Finland, Germany, Mexico, Singapore and the US, Bittium has built an extensive network of customers and partners around the globe, including the likes of Kone, Nokia, adidas, GE Healthcare and Philips.